Enjoy the wonders of a woven story with Tribal Rugs.

-The craftsmanship involved in the creation of Persian rugs is clear just from the tightly woven, hand-knotted masterpieces.
-But what can truly set a rug apart is when a Tribal Persian Rug is created from the memory of the weaver from what has been learned and passed down from generation to generation.
+The craftsmanship involved in the creation of tribal rugs is clear just from the tightly woven, hand-knotted masterpieces.
+But what can truly set a rug apart is when a Tribal Rug is created from the memory of the weaver from what has been learned and passed down from generation to generation.

 Tribal rugs are produced by nomadic tribes that were always on the move in search for better pastures for their sheep.
 The nomadic lifestyle of the weavers has a major impact on the shape, colors, and designs of these rugs.